Analysis - Race politics may stunt reforms after Malaysia election

 UMNO, which dominates Barisan, now faces a leadership election in October or November that is likely to be fought between traditional and reformist wings.

-"The ideological lines have been drawn within UMNO," said Khairy Jamuluddin, a reformist who heads the party's youth wing, in a posting on Twitter.
+"The ideological lines have been drawn within UMNO," said Khairy Jamaluddin, a reformist who heads the party's youth wing, in a posting on Twitter.
 "Game on."

-Any major reforms are likely to be postponed until the leadership is decided, although Najib has said he will push for national "reconciliation" and press ahead with a $444 billion (285.7 billion pounds) economic master plan aimed at attracting investment and doubling incomes by 2020.
+Any major reforms are likely to be postponed until the leadership is decided, although Najib has said he will push for national "reconciliation" and press ahead with a $444 billion (285 billion pounds) economic masterplan aimed at attracting investment and doubling incomes by 2020.

 Conservatives have blamed ethnic polarisation and Chinese "disloyalty" while reformists have urged Najib to expand steps to make UMNO more inclusive beyond its base of poor, rural Malays.